List of national parks of Pakistan

 According to the 'Modern Protected Areas' legislation, a national park is a protected area set aside by the government for the protection and conservation of its outstanding scenery and wildlife in a natural state.
 It is accessible to public for research, education and recreation.
 In order to promote public use, construction of roads and rest houses is permitted.
 Use of firearms, polluting water, cleaning of land for cultivation, destruction of wildlife is banned in these areas.

 The oldest national park is Lal Suhanra in Bahawalpur District, established in 1972.
-It is also the only biosphere reserve of Pakistan.
 Lal Suhanra is the only national park established before the independence of the nation in August 1947.
 The main purpose of this area was to protect the wildlife of Cholistan Desert.
 Central Karakoram in Gilgit-Baltistan is currently the largest national park in the country, spanning over a total approximate area of 1390100 ha.
 The smallest national park is the Ayubia, covering a total approximate area of 3,312 ha.